Space Racers

 Space Racers is an American animated STEM-focused educational animated television series featuring the space travel cadets of the Stardust Space Academy.
 The series was produced by Stardust Animation for seasons 1 and 2, and co-produced by Maryland Public Television for season 1, and later WNET for seasons 2 and onward.
-The show began as a web series on March 22, 2011 entitled Space Race, then debuted as a television series on May 2, 2014 on select public television stations.
-The second season of the show debuted on October 31, 2016 on Sprout (now Universal Kids).
+The show began as a web series on March 22, 2011, entitled Space Race, then debuted as a television series on May 2, 2014, on select public television stations.
+The second season of the show debuted on October 31, 2016, on Sprout (now Universal Kids).
 Since the second season, the show's original production funding was provided by NASA, which involves science and space technology education, in partnerships with U.S. Space & Rocket Center and U.S. Space Camp.

 Premise

 Space Racers is an educational animated television series.
-The show follows the Space Racers cadets, a group of anthropomorphic unique spaceships resembling and named after various species of birds, as they travel the Solar System exploring space through assigned missions.
-The main characters—Eagle, Hawk, Raven, Robyn, and Starling—are cadets at the Stardust Space Academy, and each episode they discover a series of space-based scientific discoveries.
+The show follows the Space Racers cadets, a group of anthropomorphic spaceships resembling and named after various species of birds, as they travel the Solar System exploring space through assigned missions.
+The main characters, Eagle, Hawk, Raven, Robyn, and Starling, are cadets at the Stardust Space Academy, and each episode they discover a series of space-based scientific discoveries.
 The cadets spend each episode traveling through outer space.